axem-solutions/dem/docs/index.md

 - to use a different version of the same tool
 - to use a completely different tool

-Containerization ensures the **safe coexistence** of the same tools with different version number.
+Containerization ensures the **safe coexistence** of the same tools with different version numbers.
 Adding a new tool is as simple as to change one, making the Development Environment **scalable**.

 ### :material-share: Reliable Development Environment sharing